 - (D) The Development Owner has read and understands the Department's fair housing educational materials posted on the Department's website as of the beginning of the Application Acceptance Period. - (E) The Development Owner agrees to implement a plan to use Historically Underutilized Businesses (HUB) in the development process consistent with the Historically Underutilized Business Guidelines for contracting with the State of Texas.
 The Development Owner will be required to submit a report of the success of the plan as part of the cost certification documentation, in order to receive IRS Forms 8609 or, if the Development does not have Housing Tax Credits, release of retainage. - (F) The Applicant will attempt to ensure that at least 30% of the construction and management businesses with which the Applicant contracts in connection with the Development are Minority Owned Businesses as further described in Tex.
 Gov't Code, §2306.6734. - (G) The Development Owner will specifically market to veterans through direct marketing or contracts with veteran's organizations.
 The Development Owner will be required to identify how they will specifically market to veterans and report to the Department in the annual housing report on the results of the marketing efforts to veterans.
 Exceptions to this requirement must be approved by the Department. - (H) The Development Owner will comply with any and all notices required by the Department. - (I) If the Development has an existing LURA with the Department, the Development Owner will comply with the existing restrictions. - (2) Applicant Eligibility Certification.
-A certification of the information in this subchapter as well as Subchapter B of this chapter must be executed by any individuals required to be listed on the organizational chart and also meeting the definition of Control.
-The certification must identify the various criteria relating to eligibility requirements associated with multifamily funding from the Department, including but not limited to the criteria identified under §11.202 of this chapter (relating to Ineligible Applicants and Applications). - (3) Engineer/Architect Certification Form.
-The certification, addressing all of the accessibility requirements applicable to the Development Site, must be executed by the Development engineer or accredited architect after careful review of the Department's accessibility requirements, and including Tex.
-Gov't Code §2306.6722 and §2306.6730. - (4) Notice, Hearing, and Resolution for Tax-Exempt Bond Developments.
-In accordance with Tex.
-Gov't Code, §2306.67071, the following actions must take place with respect to the filing of an Application and any Department awards for a Tax-Exempt Bond Development. - (A) Prior to submission of an Application to the Department, an Applicant must provide notice of the intent to file the Application in accordance with §11.203 of this chapter (relating to Public Notifications (§2306.6705(9)). - (B) The Governing Body of a municipality must hold a hearing if the Development Site is located within a municipality or the extra territorial jurisdiction (ETJ) of a municipality.
-The Governing Body of a county must hold a hearing unless the Development Site is located within a municipality.
-For Development Sites located in an ETJ the county and municipality must hold hearings; however, the county and municipality may arrange for a joint hearing.
-The purpose of the hearing(s) must be to solicit public input concerning the Application or Development and the hearing(s) must provide the public with such an opportunity.
-The Applicant may be asked to substantively address the concerns of the public or local government officials.
+A certification of the information in this subchapter as well as Subchapter B of this chapter must be executed by any individuals required to be listed on the organizational chart and also identified in 10 TAC §11.1(d)(30), the definition of Control demonstrating Control).
+The certification must identify the various criteria relating to eligibility requirements associated with multifamily funding from the Department, including but not limited to the criteria identified under §11.202 of this chapter (relating to Ineligible Applicants and Applications). - (3) Architect Certification Form.
+The certification, addressing all of the accessibility requirements applicable to the Development Site, must be executed by the Development engineer or accredited architect after careful review of the Department's accessibility requirements. (\$2306.6722; \$2306.6730) The certification must include a statement describing how the accessibility requirements relating to Unit distribution will be met and certification that they have reviewed and understand the Department's fair housing educational materials posted on the Department's website as of the beginning of the Application Acceptance Period.
+The certification must also include the following statement, ""all persons who have a property interest in this plan hereby acknowledge that the Department may publish the full plan on the